tmishorich/mymove/README.md

 ## Development

+### Setting Up Your Environment
+For now, this lives [here](https://docs.google.com/document/d/148RzqgaQbhOxXd4z_xuj5Jz8JNETThrn7RVFmMqXFvk/edit), but should likely be transfered to this README wholecloth at some point.

 ### Git

 Use your work email when making commits to our repositories.
 The simplest path to correctness is setting global config: